HAYAH

 • Bid-offer spreads

 These are long-term structured products.
 Exiting early can materially reduce returns.
+Before committing, ask for a benefit illustration and review projected returns at low, medium, and high scenarios.

 Final Verdict